Should you be looking at international schools in Hong Kong, or are local schools accessible?

 - Receive a Hong Kong Diploma of Secondary Education (HKDSE) upon graduation

-Cons of using Hong Kong government schools
+Cons of sending your kids to Hong Kong government schools

 - Until secondary level, all lessons will be taught in Cantonese.